particle-iot/docs/src/content/reference/device-os/firmware.md

 `pinMode()` MUST be called prior to calling attachInterrupt() to set the desired mode for the interrupt pin (INPUT, INPUT_PULLUP or INPUT_PULLDOWN).

 The `attachInterrpt()` function is not interrupt-safe.
 Do not call it from within an interrupt service routine (ISR).

 ---
+{{note op="start" type="gen4"}}
+There are no limitations on attaching interrupts on Gen 4 devices, however there are limitations on pins that can be used for waking from HIBERNATE sleep mode by pin interrupt.
+{{note op="end"}}

+---
 {{note op="start" type="gen3"}}